An Introduction to Food Safety Standards 2024

 FOOD SAFETY STANDARDS

-Food safety standards are a set of rules and regulations established by governments, international organizations, and industry bodies to ensure the safety and quality of the food supply chain.
+Food safety standards are rules and regulations established by governments, international organizations, and industry bodies to ensure the safety and quality of the food supply chain.
 The standards are intended to reduce the risk of contamination, reduce the chances of foodborne illness, and protect workers and customers who come into contact with the product.

 Food Safety Standards